vitistack/kubevirt-operator/docs/multi-cluster-architecture.md

    - Using annotations as a workaround
    - TODO: Update Machine CRD to include proper reference field

-2. **No Active Watching of Remote VMs**
+2. **Polling-Based Status Updates**

-   - Status updates happen on reconciliation intervals
+   - Status updates happen on reconciliation intervals (30 seconds via RequeueAfter)
-   - TODO: Implement watchers on remote clusters (task #5)
+   - This is simpler and more reliable than managing informers for multiple remote clusters
+   - Adequate for most use cases
+   - Future enhancement: Implement event-driven watches for real-time updates

 3. **No Multi-Namespace Support**